wkeeling/selenium-wire/README.rst

 Limitations
 ~~~~~~~~~~~

-Selenium Wire will currently work with tests that run on the same machine as the browser.
+* Selenium Wire will currently work with tests that run on the same machine as the browser.
 A distributed setup using Selenium Grid is not supported.
+* Sites that use NTLM authentication (Windows authentication) cannot currently be tested with Selenium Wire.
+NTLM authentication is not supported.

 License
 ~~~~~~~